Mole Removal Cardiff

 Whether you are born with one or the darker hue appeared later in life, the mole removal specialists at Reforme Medical Mole Removal Cardiff can help you get rid of it aesthetically anywhere on your body – giving you a smooth, clear, blemish-free skin.

-There are a variety of moles described, like Congenital Mole, Common Mole, Atypical (Dysplastic), Melanoma Mole.
-The latter two mole types are worrisome as an Atypical Mole can turn into a Melanoma, which is an aggressive kind of skin cancer.
+There are various types of Moles such as Congenital Mole, Common Mole, Atypical (Dysplastic), and Melanoma Mole.
+While the first two types of moles are nothing to worry about, the latter two moles are worrisome.
+The reason being, an ‘Atypical Mole’ can turn into a Melanoma, which is an aggressive kind of skin cancer.

 Congenital Moles are Moles that are present since birth.
-While very small moles (<0.5 cm at Infancy expected to no more than 1.5 cms in adulthood are generally harmless), it is a good idea to be under supervision of a dermatologist for any sinister changes, that are generally indicated by a change in shape, size, colour, texture or an association with pain or bleeding/oozing.
+They are relatively very small moles (<0.5 cm at Infancy expected to no more than 1.5 cm in adulthood are generally harmless).
+However, if you observe any sinister changes, that are generally indicated by a change in shape, size, colour, texture or an association with pain or bleeding/oozing, it is a good idea to be under the supervision of a dermatologist.

 Atypical Moles or Dysplastic Moles or Dysplastic Nevus

 Dysplastic Moles are generally larger in size (> 6 mm), have an odd shape as against the symmetrical round or oval shape of the Common Mole.
 Dysplastic moles can show a mix of colours and often appear on the trunk (they can also appear on your scalp, head, neck and rarely your face).
 Atypical Moles can turn into a Melanoma, so it is advisable that you consult with your dermatologist.